moji1/MDebugger/MDebugger-Eclipse-GUI/README.md

 ### Listing, adding, and removing breakpoints

-Using the **Breakpoints** view, it is possible to list all breakpoints that were added to the model.
-When opening the first time the debug target, the list is currently empty.
+Using the **Editing area** and the **Breakpoints** view, it is possible to create, remove, and list all breakpoints of the model.
+When opening the first time the debug target, the list of breakpoints in the **Breakpoints** view is currently empty, as no breakpoint has been added yet.
+The following explains how to create, list, and remove breakpoints using the **Editing area** and the **Breakpoints** view jointly.

+#### Inserting a breakpoint

 Creating breakpoints is done directly to the model opened in the **Editing area**. the first step is to right-click on any transition or entry/exit action code of a state in the state machine.
 Doing so, a *MDebugger* entry can be selected, and four actions are available:
-- Insert breakpoint after action code: cause a breakpoint to be created after the action code of this specific transition, state entry, or state exit;
+- *Insert breakpoint after action code:* cause a breakpoint to be created after the action code of this specific transition, state entry, or state exit;
-- Insert breakpoint before action code: cause a breakpoint to be created before the action code of this specific transition, state entry, or state exit;
+- *Insert breakpoint before action code:* cause a breakpoint to be created before the action code of this specific transition, state entry, or state exit;
-- Disable breakpoint after action code: cause an existing breakpoint (if any) previously inserted after the action code to be removed;
+- *Disable breakpoint after action code:* cause an existing breakpoint (if any) previously inserted after the action code to be removed;
-- Disable breakpoint before action code: cause an existing breakpoint (if any) previously inserted before the action code to be removed.
+- *Disable breakpoint before action code:* cause an existing breakpoint (if any) previously inserted before the action code to be removed.

+In the figure below, right-clicking on the *count* transition on the *CounterStateMachine* causes the context menu to open.
+It contains the *MDebugger (transition effect)* entry, which consists of the four aforementioned actions to add and remove breakpoints on the selected transition (before and after the transition effect).

+Clicking on the *Insert breakpoint after action code* causes a breakpoint to be created after the action code of the *count* transition is executed.

 ![alt text](screenshots/6-insert-breakpoint.png)

+#### Listing breakpoints

 Once a breakpoint is created using the editing area, it is automatically added to the **Breakpoint** view.
-Deleting a breakpoint can be done using the *Disable breakpoint ..." entry in the contextual menu of the transition, state entry, or state exit.
-It is also possible to delete the breakpoint using the **Breakpoints** view by hititing the *Remove selected breakpoint (Delete)* icon.
+The figure below shows the **Breakpoint** view.
+Make sure that the figure is revealed over the **Variables** view (by clicking on the **Breakpoint** tab).

 ![alt text](screenshots/7-breakpoints-list.png)

+#### Deleting breakpoints

+Deleting a breakpoint can be done either in the **Editing area** or in the **breakpoints** view:

+* Using the **Editing area**, it is possible to right-click on a transition, state entry, or state exit, and select the "Disable breakpoint ..." entry in the contextual menu.
+In the screenshot available in the subsection entitled **Inserting a breakpoint**, right-clicking on the *count* transition causes the context menu to open.
+Under the *MDebugger (transition effect)* entry, it is possible to select the *Disable breakpoint after action code* action to disable the previously created breakpoint;
+* Using the **Breakpoints** view, it is possible to select a breakpoint in the list of breakpoints, and hit the *Remove selected breakpoint (Delete)* icon (see screenshot above).

+#### Further improvements on supporting breakpoints in the GUI version

-**Note:** some improvements can be done to the Eclipse implementation to improve the user experience.
+Further improvements can be done to the Eclipse implementation to improve the user experience.
 They include:
 - Displaying user-friendly label in the **Breakpoints** view (currently, only the affected resource name is used);
 - Graphically displaying breakpoints directly on the diagrams;
 - Hiding the *Disable breakpoint ...* options when no breakpoint exists, and reciprocally, hiding the *Insert breakpoint ...* options when a breakpoint has already been inserted;